kckramer/MVCCustomer/README.md

 # MVCCustomer

 This is a sample MVC core project that uses Entity Framework for persistence and has some validation checking.

+This was coded using Visual Studio 2015 with Web Tools and Sql Server Data Tools extensions installed.

 This requires dotnet core, EF core, and ASP.NET core.
 This uses a local sql db.